Exclusive Vacation Homes Florida - History

 The boom of hotels, vacation homes and apartments in Florida began with the large-scale development of the 27th state of the USA.
 Henry Morrison Flagler, an oil magnate, was the initiator of the Florida East Coast Railway (F. E. R.), the railway line along Florida's east coast.
 Flagler built luxury hotels on the best beaches such as the Royal Poinciana in Palm Beach on its railway line.

 At the same time, a housing estate, West Palm Beach, was developed for the hotel's 1,400 employees.
-Other holiday paradises such as Fort Lauderdale and Boca Raton were lined up like a pearl necklace on the east coast of Florida.
-The aim of these activities was to transform the economically insignificant state of Florida into a residential and holiday paradise, a kind of sophisticated "American Riviera" with hotels, holiday homes and holiday apartments.
-The purchase or rental of a holiday home or apartment was en vogue.
+Other vacation paradises such as Fort Lauderdale and Boca Raton were lined up like a pearl necklace on the east coast of Florida.
+The aim of these activities was to transform the economically insignificant state of Florida into a residential and vacation paradise, a kind of sophisticated "American Riviera" with hotels, vacation homes and vacation apartments.
+The purchase or rental of a vacation home or apartment in Florida was en vogue.

 The new, wealthy middle and upper class of the industrial age should spend their well-deserved holidays in a vacation home, apartment or luxury hotel in Florida.
 This offer was gratefully accepted by the inhabitants of the north at that time and today.
 On January 22, 1912, the first train of the Florida East Railway Company ran from Miami to Key West.
 The Seven Mile Bridge from Knight's Key to Little Duck Key in the Lower Keys was considered the 8th wonder of the world at that time.